 How to Prepare for an Intervention

-Family members and close friends of the individual are the best choices for conducting an intervention.
+Family members and close friends of the individual are the best choices for conducting and staging an intervention.
 A drug or alcohol rehabilitation facility should be located and decided upon ahead of time so the person can go straight to rehab following the intervention if they agree to this.
 This way they do not have time to change their mind or to try to get one more “high” before entering rehab.
 Most rehabilitation facilities have interventionists on their staff.
 The interventionist will attend the intervention to maintain order and offer help where needed during the intervention.

 Your first step is to decide who to include in the intervention.
 Only a small group of family members and very close friends should be in attendance along with the interventionist.
 Also, decide who the main speaker will be.
 Usually, this is someone the abuser looks up to and trusts.
 Next, choose a location for the meeting.
 This is usually someone’s home where the abuser feels comfortable.